-If you wish to enter Canada, there are documents you must have in order to cross the border.
-Without these documents, you will not be allowed into Canada.
+There are documents you must have to cross the border into Canada.
+Without these documents, we won’t allow you into the country.

 You may also need many of the other documents listed below.
-You may wish to have your important documents translated into English or French before arriving to make it easier for people in Canada to understand them.
+Have your important documents translated into English or French before you arrive to make it easier for people in Canada to understand them.

-- A Canadian immigrant visa (if applicable) and Confirmation of Permanent Residence for each family member traveling with you
+- Confirmation of Permanent Residence for each family member traveling with you

-- Two (2) copies of a detailed list of all the personal or household items you are bringing with you
+- a detailed list of all the personal or household items you’re bringing with you

-- Two (2) copies of a list of items that are arriving later and their money value
+- a list of items that are arriving later and their money value

-Before you arrive, you should prepare two copies of a list (preferably typed) of all the goods you intend to bring into Canada as settler’s effects, showing the value, make, model and serial number, if the item has one.
-Divide the list into two sections: the goods you are bringing with you and the goods to follow.
+Before you arrive, you should prepare two copies of a list (preferably typed) of all the goods you plan to bring into Canada as.
+The list should:

-Present this list to the border services officer on your first point of arrival in Canada, even if you are not bringing in any goods at that time.
+Give this list to the border services officer when you first get to Canada, even if you aren’t bringing in any goods at that time.

 Disclosure of funds